evanspa/PEAppTransaction-Logger/README.md

 contain a `otherHeaders:(NSDictionary *)otherHeaders` part that is a good place to attach such custom request headers.

-### Flushing Locally-Stored Transaction Data to Remote Data Store
+#### Flushing Locally-Stored Transaction Data to Remote Data Store

+Both transaction and transaction log instances accumulate in your application's SQLite database as users use your app.
+In order for the transaction log data to be of any value, it needs to be shipped to your server for later (actionable) analysis.
+TLTransactionManager comes with 2 functions to perform this job:
++ `synchronousFlushTxnsToRemoteStoreWithRemoteStoreBusyBlock:`
++ `asynchronousFlushTxnsToRemoteStore`

 ## Installation with CocoaPods